react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 :::warning

-[Expo Go](https://expo.dev/go) does not include all native dependencies required by React Navigation.
-So it will not reflect the actual behavior of your app in production.
-To properly test your app, you need to create a [development build](https://docs.expo.dev/development/introduction/) of your app.
+[Expo Go](https://expo.dev/go) doesn't support React Navigation 8.
+So you need to create a [development build](https://docs.expo.dev/development/introduction/) of your app to use React Navigation 8 with Expo.

 :::